2024 Erosion and Sediment Control Field Days

 The morning session will be held at Westerly Education Center.

-8:00 a.m. – Registration, Check-In and Coffee
+8:00 a.m. – Check-In and Coffee

-8:30 a.m. – Welcome and Opening Remarks | Andrew Gorman, (SWCS Southern New England Chapter RI Representative / Beals & Thomas)
+8:30 a.m. – Welcome and Opening Remarks | Andrew Gorman (SWCS Southern New England Chapter RI Representative / Beals & Thomas)

 10:15 a.m. – Break and Networking

-12:45 p.m. – Rotation through Field Stations (scroll down for information)
+12:45 p.m. – Rotation through Field Stations

 3:45 p.m. – Closing Remarks